Equity Fund Aim

 " Active Share measures how much the portfolio holdings differ from the benchmark index (MSCI World) i.e. a portfolio that is identical to the benchmark would have 0% active share.

 * The OCF (Ongoing Charges Figure) is the total expenses paid by the fund (excluding bank overdraft interest), annualised, against its average net asset value.
 The OCF will fluctuate as the average net assets and costs change.
 The OCF is updated following the publication of accounts for the periods ending 30th June and 31st December.

 ^ The PTR (Portfolio Turnover Ratio) has been calculated in accordance with the methodology laid down by the FCA.
 This compares the total share purchases and sales less total creations and liquidations with the average net asset value of the fund.

 > 7 Day Fund Liquidity is calculated based upon 30% of trailing 20 day average volume.

-< Gross Yield reflects the historic dividend income received by the fund in the 12 months ending 31st Dec 2014 before the deduction of all expenses including management fees.
+< Gross Yield reflects the historic dividend income received by the fund in the preceding 12 months before the deduction of all expenses including management fees.
 Net Yield is Gross Yield less the deduction of all expenses including management fees i.e. Gross Yield less the OCF.
 In both cases we use the T Class Shares as reference.
 Please note that rates would vary for I Class and R Class shares.